SkyKings-Guild/SkyKings/README.md

 - Guild Requirements

     - You can check how many people in a guild are under GEXP requirements with our `gexp` command!

+    - You can also lookup whether or not players meet your guild's requirements or not with our `guildrequirements` command!

 ## Soon™